 Try it yourself and see how well it works.

-The Search step (1) in Fast video cataloger is done by clicking the “Filter” icon.
+The Search step (1) in Fast video cataloger is carried out by clicking the “Filter” icon.
 You can search on keywords, part of a path, actors, and much more.
 When you are adding videos to your catalog remember to set basic keywords in the add videos tab.

 The Find step (3) is helped by the fact that Fast video cataloger automatically extract thumbnails when a video is added to the catalog to create a timeline.
 You can easily refine the thumbnail list.
 Remove thumbnails that don’t make sense and add new ones from the video player by clicking the camera icon.
 You can also use the “burst capture” mode to add a bunch of closely spaced thumbnails for a shorter slice of the video, just right click on a thumbnail and select “burst capture”.

-As you play with your video collection it is easy to add more keywords and refine the thumbs.
+As you play with your video collection it is easy to add more keywords and refine the thumbnails.
 This will make this process even better as your collection matures.

-My name if Fredrik Lönn and I am the author of the Fast video cataloger program ( http://www.videocataloger.com ).
+My name if Fredrik Lönn and I am the author of the Fast video cataloger program.

 I want to share how I go about setting up a new video catalog from scratch.
-I’ll share some tips that will lead to you having a searchable and fast video thumbnail catalog.
+I’ll also share some tips that will lead to you having a searchable and fast video thumbnail catalog of your own.

 Create Catalog dialogue